We run four types of cycling trip.

 Channel Hoppers involve 3 or 4 nights stay in or near a channel port in Northern France.
 This gives several days of cycling through the surrounding countryside.
 An example is in 2011 when we sailed from Newhaven to Dieppe where we stayed for three nights.
 This gave us three full days of cycling in the Seine-Maritime department.

 Daily distances on channel hoppers can vary depending on what people want to do.
-We sometimes split into two or three groups, each group doing a different distance.
-Therefore, channel hoppers are ideal for new members who feel 100 kms is too far to cycle in a day and would prefer to do a shorter distance.
+We occasionally split into two groups, each group doing a different distance.

 Tours de la Manche are a combination of a channel hopper and long distance cycling trip.
 They involve two hops across the English Channel and cycle rides along the coasts of Northern France and Southern England.
 For example, in 2012, we started in Newhaven, caught the ferry to Dieppe, spent two days cycling to Calais where we caught the ferry to Dover and then took two days to cycle back to Newhaven.